unisonweb/website/src/compare-lang/unison-for-java-devs.md

 <div class="side-by-side"><div>

-Unison comments are **not saved as a part of the function**, so they can be used as temporary notes while working, however, they will not be saved to the codebase as a part of the function definition.
+Unison comments are **not saved as a part of the function**, so they can be used as temporary notes while working, however, they do not persist in the codebase.

 ```unison
 -- This is a single-line comment